Market Beliefs about Open vs. Closed AI: Introduction

-However, there is another broad category of AI models that is mostly omitted from this exercise: open weight models that have similar architectures to the proprietary models but more permissive licensing which allows them to be downloaded, modified, and run on any computer. \footnote{Some refer to these models as `open source'; however, labs typically release only the estimated model weights, not a clear description of what content the model was trained on, or the code to produce it, and so are more accurately referred to as open weight \citep{open_source_initiative_open_nodate}.} Following Meta's release of its Llama LLM in early 2023, the market became flooded with variants of Llama, and other labs released open weight models, including Mistral, Alibaba, DeepSeek, and eventually also Google and OpenAI.
-Open weight models tend to be behind the frontier, but can diffuse in different ways since they can be run by any person.
-How open models advance relative to closed models may thus be informative about how AI will proliferate, and to whom benefits might accrue.
-Open models have indeed proliferated: Meta announced that its Llama open-weight models have been downloaded nearly 350 million times (\citeyear{meta_10x_2024}). \citet{demirer_emerging_2025} finds that open weight models accounted for 25-45\% of market share on a large cloud provider in 2025, and could be run at 90\% lower prices than equivalently intelligent closed models.
+There is reason to believe that open AI systems may be economically important.
+Following Meta's release of its Llama LLM in early 2023, the market became flooded with variants of Llama, and other labs released open weight models, including Mistral, Alibaba, DeepSeek, and eventually also Google and OpenAI.
+Open weight models tend to be behind the frontier, but can be replicated and more flexibly integrated into processes.
+There has been demand for these types of models: Meta announced that its Llama open-weight models have been downloaded nearly 350 million times (\citeyear{meta_10x_2024}), and a pair of papers find that open weight models can be used at 70-90\% lower prices than equivalently intelligent closed models \citep{demirer_emerging_2025,nagle_latent_2025}.

-The proliferation of open weight models has been the object of tremendous debate within the AI community.
+The proliferation of open weight models has been the object of debate within the AI community.
 Some suggest that open models will diffuse the benefits of AI, and could result in gains accruing widely through the economy, not just to select tech firms.
-Others claim that open proliferation of AI technology will cause extreme or even existential risks and that these systems should be regulated \citep{harris_ai_2023,seger_open-sourcing_2023}.
-The `uncontrolled' diffusion of model weights has been raised as a concern of national and international security: the Biden administration asked AI firms to secure model weights \citep{house_fact_2023}, and proposals to prohibit release of model weights for sufficiently powerful systems have circulated widely, including for the South Korea AI summit \citep{cfg_policy_2024}.
+Others claimed that open proliferation of AI technology would cause extreme or even existential risks and that these systems should be regulated \citep{harris_ai_2023,seger_open-sourcing_2023}.
+Practically, because open models can be adapted and operated by all types of firms, integrating open models into the economy may require different investments; for example, individual firms may train their own models or build private compute clusters.
+How open models advance relative to closed models thus could have important economic implications.

-The release and performance of open weight models may thus be indicative about how controllable safety risks are, how wide economic effects might be, and whether economic gains from AI will be captured by AI labs.
-The release of open models could thus have differential effects from those of closed models.
-Uncontrolled diffusion could lead to greater economic benefit or larger harms, or simply alter the parties to whom returns accrue.